Chemical Safety: The OSHA Laboratory Standard (online)

 Audience

-This course is required for anyone listed on an approved Animal Care and Use Protocol and optional for animal care staff working in animal facilities.
+This course is required for anyone listed on an approved Animal Care and Use Protocol (except those on Wildlife protocols) and for animal care staff working in animal facilities.

 Prerequisite: